maryash/maryash.github.io/135/projects/S23_project_2/project_2_cs135.md

     @param(&) genreCount      :   An integer that will keep track of the number of songs
     @return                   :   A pointer to a dynamically allocated array of strings
-    @post                     :   Return a pointer to a dynamically allocated array of strings containing the names of the songs of given `genre` and update `genreCount` to be the number of songs found.
+    @post                     :   Return a pointer to a dynamically allocated array of strings containing the names of the songs of given 'genre' and update 'genreCount' to be the number of songs found.
-                                  Return a pointer to an empty dynamically allocated array if no songs are found of the given `genre`
+                                  Return a pointer to an empty dynamically allocated array if no songs are found of the given 'genre'

-    For example : Let's say we have the following `g_song_names`:
+    For example : Let's say we have the following 'g_song_names':
                   ["Killshot", "Takeover", "Spectre", "Ether", "No Title"]

-                  Let's say we have the following `g_genres`:
+                  Let's say we have the following 'g_genres':
                   ["HipHop", "HipHop", "EDM", "HipHop", "JPop"]

                   We try the following code with the above global-arrays: